 The Professional Science Master's in Fisheries and Wildlife Administration (PSMFWA) online degree program includes an interdisciplinary curriculum, professional skills training and an internship.

 Program curriculum – Minimum of 57 credits needed to graduate

-Students work with an academic adviser to choose courses that will meet their personal career goals.
+Students work with an academic advisor to choose courses that will meet their personal career goals.
 Because of the diverse selection of courses offered online through OSU Ecampus, students can focus on topics that best meet their interest and path in life.

 The PSMFWA curriculum is divided into four required sections, which are listed below.
 Each section offers a variety of courses to complete each requirement.